 St Saviour’s is thankful to all who have continued giving to God’s work here during this time.
 If you would like to find out more about ways to give or ways to continue your weekly and monthly giving, please find out more here.

-We are so pleased to be able to offer opportunities for private prayer by prior arrangement.
+We are pleased to be able to offer other opportunities for private prayer by prior arrangement.
 Individuals or small family groups are welcome for a time of prayer or peaceful reflection, especially those who are bereaved and wanting to ‘light a candle’ and say some prayers.

 If you or someone you know would like to avail themselves of this provision, please contact our vicar, Andy: telephone 01202 425978, text mobile 07759 063367, or email the office.